tayljordan/gender-modeling/readme.md

-# Gender Identification in Maritime using TensorFlow and PyTorch
+# Gender Identification in Maritime using TensorFlow

-This project implements gender identification models tailored to the maritime industry using TensorFlow and PyTorch.
-The goal is to analyze maritime-related imagery to address gender disparity in the maritime sector.
+This project aims to reduce bias, promote fairness, and highlight underrepresentation in the maritime industry by developing gender identification models using TensorFlow.
+By analyzing maritime-related imagery, the project addresses the gender disparity and brings attention to the limited visibility of women in this traditionally male-dominated sector.
+Through the innovative use of computer vision technology, the goal is to foster a more equitable and inclusive representation of female professionals in maritime.

 ---

-## Collaborators
+## Partner Institutions

 <p align="center">
   <img src="static/amet-logo.png" alt="AMET Logo" width="30%">